-Meanwhile, Hu Xijin, chief editor of the Global Times, a tabloid under the People’s Daily umbrella, also lashed out at Hong Kong’s “extreme capitalist system” and said the government’s lack of intervention and political opponents were making livelihood issues worse.
+Meanwhile, Hu Xijin, the chief editor of the Global Times, a tabloid under the People’s Daily umbrella, also lashed out at Hong Kong’s “extreme capitalist system” and said the government’s lack of intervention and its political opponents were making livelihood issues worse.

 Having visited grassroots families and witnessed their plight living in the city’s notorious subdivided flats and even “cage homes”, Hu argued in his column that the entire nation should pool resources and efforts to prod and help Hong Kong solve its housing crisis.

 “The central government would have long acted on [the housing and livelihood problems], if Hong Kong was a mainland city,” Hu claimed.